 How to Write an Index for Your Paper?

-The prospect of creating an accurate index for a technical paper can be daunting, especially for someone new to technical writing.
+Creating an accurate index for a technical paper can be daunting, especially for someone new to technical writing.

-In truth, these days it is commonplace not to include an index in an online help file.
+In truth, it is commonplace not to include an index in an online help file.
 Instead, there is more reliance on search engine functionality.
 However, in some cases, for certain audiences and clearly in print-version documents, a well-compiled index is an invaluable – and often indispensable - feature.

 Don't waste your time!